beiniycitiznet/Web-Design-Challenge/README.md

 #### Visualization pages

 You'll build four of these, one for each visualization.
-Here's an example of one:

 Large screen:
 ![visualize page large screen](Images/visualize-lg.png)